Mormon Church gives water to boost imperiled Great Salt Lake

 “It’s a drop in the bucket on one level, but it’s also a big drop,” Abbott said of the church’s donation.

 Though there is less water now flowing through the rivers that have historically fed the lake, growing cities and farms continue to draw water, causing the lake’s elevation to plummet.
-If the lake continues to shrink, it could risk being an ecological, economic and public health disaster; as more toxic dust is exposed on the shoreline, it will likely endanger native species, dirty the air in surrounding communities and reducing the “lake effect” snow that the state’s ski industry relies on.
+If the lake continues to shrink, it could risk being an ecological, economic and public health disaster; as more toxic dust is exposed on the shoreline, it will likely endanger native species, dirty the air in surrounding communities and reduce the “lake effect” snow that the state’s ski industry relies on.

 Scientists worry that if the lake’s current trajectory continues, the surrounding areas could become desolate wastelands like the areas surrounding parts of inland California’s Salton Sea and the Owens Valley.